Rayan Elloumi: Youth

-In August 2025, Elloumi was called up to the Canada U18 team for a series of friendlies.
+In August 2025, Elloumi was called up to the Canada U18 team for a series of friendlies, although he ultimately left the camp to remain with the Whitecaps to play in league matches.

 In September 2025, the Tunisian Football Federation announced that Elloumi had agreed to represent the nation at international level.
-He scored in his debut, a 3–0 win over the Iraq U23s on 11 October 2025.
+He was called up to the Tunisia U23, where scored in his debut, a 3–0 win over Iraq U23 on 11 October 2025.